{{ result.summaryTitle }}

 Dielectric

-The insulating material between the plates that affects capacitance and voltage withstand.
+The insulating material between the conductors.

 Relative permittivity